sridurgeshv/Building-a-Web-3-Game-with-Immutable-Passport-Integration/README.md

 Now I want the below information in a professional documentation format  :

-# Project Setup with Node.js and ngrok
+# Project Configuration Guide

-Follow these steps to set up your project with Node.js and ngrok for seamless integration with Immutable Passport on the Immutable Developer Hub.
+Effortlessly integrate Immutable Passport into your project with Node.js and ngrok.
+Follow the steps below to set up and configure your project on the Immutable Developer Hub for a seamless and secure experience.

 ### 1. Install/Use the Latest Version of Node.js